AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 **Confirmation Rules**
 Of a chain, the set of conditions that must be met for a block to be considered confirmed.

-**Proof Coordinator**
-The final proposer in an epoch, responsible for submitting the proof of the epoch.

 ### SPRTN v1.0.0 Chains